kura52/sushi-browser-tips/docs/tab.md

 *********

 ### 2. Vertical Tab, Tree Tab
-Horizontal tabs can be used in Sushi Browser.
+Vertical tabs can be used in Sushi Browser.
 Vertical tabs can be displayed from the sidebar icon of the menu bar.
 It's also possible to hide ordinary tabs when displaying vertical tabs.

 Also, tree tabs can also be used (layers in the order of which the tabs were opened).
 The relationship between panels are displayed by numbers.